vunguyenq/jorvik/examples/databricks/transactions/README.md

 pytest examples/databricks/transactions/tests
 ```

-## Isolated storage in Dev environment
+## Isolation Storage in Dev environment
-To understand how Jorvik Isolation Storage is applied to handle dev environments in this example, refer to readme file
+To understand how Jorvik Isolation Storage is applied to handle dev environments in this example, refer to [Isolation Storage for Transaction Analysis Pipeline](STORAGE_ISOLATION.md)